(Last Updated on : 11/11/2017)

 played by the ancient Greeks and was possibly the most important and well-known instrument in Greek.

 of the lyre is lost in the mists of time.
 It existed during the Sumerian civilisation and was played by the ancient Egyptians.
 However, the instrument is most frequently associated with ancient Greece.
-In Greek antiquity, the lyra was mainly an instrument for the amateur player.
-According to tradition, the first lyre was made by the god Hermes, the messenger of the gods, from a tortoise shell, to which a framework of sticks was affixed.
-In the first millennium of western European civilization, the lyre is depicted in illuminated manuscripts.
-During this time, the lyre was plucked with a plectrum instead of being strummed with the hand.
-The lyre is quite similar in appearance to a small harp but has certain basic differences.
+In Greek ancient times, Lyra was mainly an instrument for the amateur player.
+In the first millennium of western European civilization, the lyre is depicted in the illuminated manuscripts